hashemelgendy/notes-api/README.md

 # Notes API

 A simple Laravel-based RESTful & GraphQL APIs for managing notes.
-Built with Docker and Make for easy setup and local development.
+Built with Docker and shortcut commands for easy setup and local development.

 ---